The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Conclusion

 \section{Conclusion}

 The open problem of classifying holomorphic parabolic geometries on smooth complex projective varieties motivated the above research.
 In section~\vref{section:blow.up}, we saw that there are new constraints which demonstrate that many complex manifolds have no parabolic geometries.
-I anticipate that these constraints will help to solve this open problem.
+On any manifold with a holomorphic parabolic geometry, we can cover the manifold with open sets so that we can pick a holomorphic section for the canonical bundle on each open set.
+This reduces the holomorphic parabolic geometry on each open set to its Sharpe geometry.
+On the overlaps of the open sets, the differences of the holomorphic connections on the canonical bundle give a cochain valued in the holomorphic 1-forms; this cochain encodes the ``glue'' to bind those Sharpe geometries into a single holomorphic parabolic geometry.
+This approach should help to clarify the constraints on holomorphic parabolic geometries on smooth projective varieties.